passworks/help-docs/_posts/2016-06-04-installing-android-pay-passes.md

 ## Instalation

 ### Distribution

-> Remember: The download pages for `Distribution` and `Pass` are the same.
-The only difference is
+> Remember: The download pages for *Distribution* and *Pass* are the same.
+The onlu difference is
 > that at the Distribution page, when a user clicks for download the Apple Wallet pass, it
 > creates a new pass and then push it to the user.